4 ways to start a money journal habit for the new year

 Did you know that journaling every day can improve your finances?
 For example, it can help you:

 Make better decisions.
-Whether you’re choosing between investment options, considering a career move, or mulling over a major purchase like a home or a new car, keeping a daily journal can help you sort through your priorities and make important decisions with a clear head.
-“Often, decision making comes down to being able to filter through a lot of options, figure out which elements matter the most, and choose from those options based on that,” says Trent Hamm, founder of The Simple Dollar.
-“Journaling has helped me with every piece of that process for many different major decisions in my life.”
+Whether you’re choosing between investment options, considering a career move or mulling over a major purchase like a home or a new car, keeping a daily journal can help you sort through your priorities and make important decisions with a clear head.

 Identify your financial goals.
-Most of us have big goals for the future, but “they're often shrouded in nonspecific thinking,” Hamm says.
-“We haven't considered what we need to do to make that vision happen.”
-Journaling gives you an opportunity to articulate your goals for yourself in a concrete way.
-From there, you can start working out how to set about achieving them, one step at a time.
+Most of us have big goals for the future.
+Journaling gives you an opportunity to establish your goals in a concrete, achievable way.
+From there, you can start working out how to bring your goals to life, one step at a time.

 Analyze your spending trends.
-We’ve all had moments of buyer’s remorse or times when we’ve spent more of a budget than we planned for.
-When you keep a daily journal, you can use that space to reflect on your spending trends, find out what you spend on, and figure out what areas of your budget you can focus on in the future.
+We’ve all had moments of buyer’s remorse or times when we’ve spent more than we planned to.
+When you keep a daily journal, you can use that space to reflect on your spending trends, find out what you spend on and figure out what areas of your budget you can focus on in the future.

 Committing to a daily journal might sound like a lot to take on, but it doesn’t have to be.
 Since there’s no “right” way to do it, you can make your journaling habit whatever you need it to be.
 If sitting down for an hour each morning or filling three pages a day works for you, that’s great.
 But even if all you can spare is 10 or 15 minutes, you can still leverage that time into a healthy journaling habit.